 - AWS keeps cold starts below 1 second most of the time, which is pretty amazing

 - All cloud providers are aware of the problem and are actively optimizing the cold start experience

 Do you see anything weird or unexpected in my results?
-Do you need me to dig deeper on other aspects?
-Please leave a comment below or ping me on twitter, and let's sort it all out.
+Do you need me to dig deeper into other aspects?
+Please leave a comment below or ping me on twitter, and let’s sort it all out.